Why I Do This Work

 I searched in vain.

 The more I combed the internet looking for what I needed, the angrier I got.
 Why wasn't anyone speaking my language?
-Why had no one provided what I needed so I could get out of pain?
+Why had no one provided what I needed so I could get out of pain, reorganize my soul, and develop my talents?
 Why was so much of the "personal development" industry focused on getting thin, getting rich, getting success, getting happy, and so little of it focused on getting meaning, understanding, and wisdom?

 And why was it all so disjointed, fragmented, and lacking logical foundations?